Bootstrap 5 Scrollspy

 Options

-As options can be passed via data attributes or JavaScript, you can append an option name to data-coreui-, as in data-coreui-animation="{value}".
-Make sure to change the case type of the option name from “camelCase” to “kebab-case” when passing the options via data attributes.
-For example, use data-coreui-custom-class="beautifier" instead of data-coreui-customClass="beautifier".
+Options can be passed using data attributes or JavaScript.
+To do this, append an option name to data-coreui-, such as data-coreui-animation="{value}".
+Remember to convert the case of the option name from “camelCase” to “kebab-case” when using data attributes.
+For instance, you should write data-coreui-custom-class="beautifier" rather than data-coreui-customClass="beautifier".

 Deprecated Options